fedyacpp/BlumClicker/README.md

 # BlumClicker

-## Dev info: currently collecting new dataset
+## Dev info: because of drop game currently not working im not updating weights as i cant 100 percent be sure that it works as needed

 ## Latest Update: June 20, 2024 - YOLOv8 Upgrade
 Please redownload the model weights!